taras/broccoli-caching-writer/README.md

 the `updateCache` method will be called, otherwise (input is the same) the results of the last `updateCache` call will be used instead.

+broccoli-caching-writer excels in situations where you need to take multiple inputs for a single output (or a single input for many outputs) and you do not want to recalculate the entire output tree every time the watcher detects the need to rebuild.

 ## ZOMG!!!
 TESTS?!?!!?

 I know, right?